-After D.C. police overtime topped $40 million, council moves to increase oversight
+After excess police overtime topped $40 million, D.C.
+Council moves to increase oversight

 “I express my disapproval to the idea that MPD’s reckless overspending and over-policing of our communities should be prioritized above health and human services programs,” Council member Brianne K. Nadeau (D-Ward 1) tweeted earlier this month.

 “Residents have been sprayed with chemicals, kettled and intimidated for exercising their first amendment rights.
 The Council has still not received the results of the investigation.
-This reprogramming is adding insult to injury, and it’s outrageous.”
+This reprogramming is adding insult to injury, and it’s outrageous,” she added.

 But lawmakers had little recourse to block the move.
 The District must balance its budget and could not get the federal government to reimburse the costs.